 A focus on job creation and economic development

-Source: Arkansas Department of Workforce Services, Arkansas Nonfarm Payroll Jobs, Not Seasonally Adjusted (October 2016) Data released November 18, 2016.
+Source: Arkansas Department of Workforce Services, Nonfarm Payroll Jobs, Not Seasonally Adjusted, April 2017 data.

 Job creation is broken down into three categories: